Claude Code Settings

 Enable automatic memory saves that capture useful context to .claude/memory/.
 Also configurable via CLAUDE_CODE_DISABLE_AUTO_MEMORY environment variable (set to 1 to disable, 0 to enable).
 See https://code.claude.com/docs/en/memory#auto-memory

 Release channel to follow for updates.
 Use "stable" for a version that is typically about one week old and skips versions with major regressions, or "latest" (default) for the most recent release.
-Set DISABLE_AUTOUPDATER=1 to disable updates entirely.
+Set DISABLE_AUTOUPDATER=1 to disable background auto-updates, or DISABLE_UPDATES=1 (added in v2.1.118) to block all update paths including manual claude update.

 Path to a script that exports AWS credentials